Effective Date: September 25, 2017

 - to protect against error and fraud;

-- to provide you with services to supplement the Pay Portal, which may be offered by Payor, Us, or other service providers of Payor, including any network partners;
+- to provide you with services to supplement the Web Site or Pay Portal, which may be offered by Payor, Us, or other service providers of Payor, including any network partners;

-- to develop and manage this Web Site and the Pay Portal;
+- to develop and manage the Web Site and Pay Portal;

-- to distribute this Web Site’s newsletters and other material to individuals on this Web Site’s mail and e-mail lists, including via third party mailing houses and e-mail service providers;
+- to distribute the Web Site’s or Pay Portal’s newsletters and other material to individuals on the Web Site’s or Pay Portal’s mail and e-mail lists, including via third-party mailing houses and e-mail service providers;

 - to understand and respond to your needs and preferences, including to contact and communicate with you and to conduct surveys, research and evaluations;

-- to prevent potentially prohibited or illegal activity, and to enforce this Web Site’s Terms;
+- to prevent potentially prohibited or illegal activity, and to enforce the Pay Portal’s Terms;

-- to develop, enhance, market, sell or otherwise provide this Web Site’s products and services;
+- to develop, enhance, market, sell or otherwise provide the Web Site’s and the Pay Portal’s products and services;

 - for any other purposes to which you consent.